"""Functions for simulating power spectra."""

 Frequency range to simulate power spectra across, as [f_low, f_high], inclusive.

-periodic_params : list of float or generator
+periodic_params : dict of {str : list of float or list of list of float}

 nlvs : float or list of float or generator, optional, default: 0.005